reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 # Facial-Expression-Anomality-Detection

 ## Introduction
-This repository contains an algorithm for detecting anomalies in facial expressions over the timeline of a video using time series analysis.
+This repository contains an algorithm for detecting anomalies in facial expressions over the timeline of a video using time series analysis, specifically utilizing an LSTM autoencoder.

-The tool extracts faces from video frames at the desired frames per second (FPS), detects facial features, and analyzes facial expressions emotions to identify anomalies.
+The tool extracts faces from video frames at the desired frames per second (FPS), detects facial features, and analyzes facial expression emotions to identify anomalies.
 This is particularly useful for forensic analysis and human intelligence (HUMINT) operations.

 ## Key Features
 - **Face Extraction**: Extracts faces from video frames at a defined FPS.
 - **Face Alignment**: Aligns and normalizes faces for consistent analysis.
-- **Feature Embeddings**: Extracts facial feature embeddings using the VGG-Face model.
+- **Feature Embeddings**: Extracts facial feature embeddings using the InceptionResnetV1 model.
 - **Emotion Detection**: Identifies facial expressions and categorizes emotions.
-- **Anomaly Detection**: Uses various techniques and models to detect anomalies in facial expressions.
+- **Anomaly Detection**: Uses an LSTM autoencoder to detect anomalies in facial expressions.

 ## Practical Applications
 ### Forensic Analysis